nathanboktae/cherrytree-for-knockout/README.md

 Above `main` there is a header which creates bindings based on the current route state. cherrytree-for-knockout will back the `state` property behind an observable, so when the current route changes, depedencies will update, so we can have a simple breadcrumb in this example. `routeHref` is a binding handler that will set the `href` for the route you specify via `router.generate`

 Below that is a signout button with a click handler, showing that cherrytree-for-knockout plugs into your existing app how you wish, and ultimately your are still in control of your application's layout and workflow.

+As you work with your route components, you'll often want to refer to it in your view, which in simple cases using `$component` will meet your needs.
+However, as you begin to use more components nested within eachother, using `$parents` is cumbersome and fragile, `$routeComponent` is available and exposed to work as your replacement for `$root` in a traditional one uber view-model structure.

+However `$routeComponent` is not supported with asyncrounous components.
+In general I recommend always declaring your components as syncrounous, as `bindingContext` was designed for the syncrounous binding world, and for symettry with standard bindings that always work syncronously.

 ### Two-way binding of Query Parameters